The Health Benefits of Continued Learning

 Participating in physical activities, such as swimming, yoga, aerobics, walking, martial arts and other select programs boosts brainpower and overall physical health.
 As one ages, the hippocampus, the area of the brain involved in memory and learning, shrinks gradually.
 Interrupting the process stops and even reverses the shrinking and its effects such as memory loss and dementia.

 Mental stimulation perks the brain and helps save the hippocampus by regenerating new nerve cells.
 This improvement of the cognitive faculty disapproves the theory on the irreversibility of brain cell deterioration.
 Knowing that one can invest in a range of exercise classes to enhance his or her mental faculties and to alleviate physical conditions like arthritis.

-Fitness classes improve mental alertness and memory, help in improving balance, walking and stamina and slow the onset or progression of Parkinson’s disease.
-Learning these exercises and practicing them will additionally keep off lifestyle diseases like obesity, hypertension, diabetes, and heart problems.
-By simply getting out and being active, you’ll be stimulating your brain, controlling your cholesterol, and improving your quality of life.
+Fitness classes improve mental alertness, memory, balance, walking and stamina.
+They also slow the onset or progression of Parkinson’s disease.
+Learning these exercises and practicing them will additionally keep off lifestyle diseases like obesity, hypertension, diabetes and heart problems.
+By simply getting out and being active, you’ll be stimulating your brain, controlling your cholesterol and improving your quality of life.

-Of the top benefits of lifelong learning is the rewarding web of relationships someone forms with their community.
+One of the top health benefits of lifelong learning is the rewarding web of relationships someone forms with their community.
 In fact, finding ways to utilize your new skills for the benefit of others is quite easy.
-Volunteering to mentor students, traveling, and using your acquired skills in community projects such as art exhibitions and gardens make your skills beneficial to others.
+Volunteering to mentor students, traveling and using your acquired skills in community projects, such as art exhibitions and gardens, make your skills beneficial to others.
 Reaching out to others reduces loneliness and allows people to give back to society in a positive way.